zagros/imagemagick-rmagic-el-captian/README.md

 This repo shows how to get ImageMagick and Rmagick install on OSX 10.11 __without using Homebrew__.

-_source folder contains the tar balls I used_
+_Remark: source folder contains the tar balls I used_

 ## Install Xcode and OSX Development Tools from Apple